megraves/LLM-code-gen-exercise/README.md

 ### 1b - Prompts, Code Generation, and Results

+After coming up with a prompt, I fed it to the respective LLM platform and copied the results to this repository in order to test it.
 Each file in the `problems` directory has the prompts and generated files across two different LLMs:

 ```
 problems